yuval-herman/braude-top/plan.md

 # WIP

-- timetable support multiple items at once
+- update tests for timetable new behavior

 # Planned